-During the past five years,* small and emerging small businesses (SEBs) received nearly $16M in construction contracts and subcontracts, representing nearly 16% of the total construction amount contracted through the City’s CSO Program over the same period of time.
+During the past five years,* small and emerging small businesses (SEBs) received just under $8M in contracts and subcontracts, representing over 6.2% of the total construction work contracted through the City’s CSO Program.

-In addition, approximately $21M in construction contracts and subcontracts went to minority and/or women-owned businesses as a part of the Federal Disadvantaged Business Enterprise (DBE) program for those projects that received federal funding during that same period of time.
+In addition, approximately $13M in construction subcontracts were awarded to minority and/or women-owned businesses as a part of the Federal Disadvantaged Business Enterprise (DBE) program, and all of the $247M General Contractor construction contracts were awarded to local Omaha businesses during that same time.

-Listed below are upcoming CSO construction projects with identified categories of work through 2021.
-Please note that this schedule is subject to change.*2015–2019
+Listed below are upcoming CSO construction projects with identified categories of work through 2023.
+Please note that this schedule is subject to change.
+Also below are additional contractor resources.

 Rolled Erosion Control

 *The items and quantities provided are for information only to assist SEBs in the understanding of the approximate scope of upcoming bidding opportunities.
 Actual bid items and quantities will vary as the design progresses.